Driving the scenic roads of New Zealand’s South Island

 It is “Aotearoa” to native Maori people.
-It is New Zealand to rest of us.
-Regardless of the name we choose to call this land, it is a country of unparalleled pristine beauty – a nation of lush green rainforests, rugged mountains, crystal blue lakes, glaciers and picturesque coastlines.
+It is New Zealand to the rest of us.
+Regardless of the name we choose to call this land, it is a country of unparalleled pristine beauty – a nation of lush green rainforests, rugged mountains, crystal blue lakes, glaciers, and picturesque coastlines.
 It is also a land of adventure activities and friendly people who are outnumbered by snuggly sheep.
-Those fluffy animals were dotting the farms as we drive towards Te Anau.

-We rented a little blue car at Nelson, loaded it with backpacks, our two energetic kids, snacks, and water for the road.
-Navjot assumed his place behind the wheel (I am not comfortable driving a manual car, that too on the wrong side) and I, the official spotter sat happily in the passenger seat.
+A hearty breakfast, little blue rented car, snacks, water, backpacks in the trunk, kids in the backseat, husband behind the wheel, and me happily in the passenger seat – all set to explore South Island.
 Highway 6 like most of New Zealand roads, is one lane either direction with no median.
 Navjot was supposed to pay attention to the winding and crooked road, and I was supposed to look outside and spot safe places to pull over and stop to absorb the beauty.

-Once we reached Westport, it was tough to contain my excitement and help Navjot focus on the road.
+Passing through farms and small towns about two hours later Highway 6 hugs the west coast and scenery becomes extremely dramatic.
 Steep limestone cliffs on our right side and rugged beaches assaulted by crashing waves of the Tasman Sea on the left, it was indeed breathtaking.